-When we do not process our anger, rage arises.
+When you do not process your anger, rage arises.
 Rage is an uncontrollable, immediate response to an emotional trigger.
 Rage is a raw and primitive form of anger.
-When we do not have our needs met as children, our accumulated upset can build into rage.
+If you did not have your needs met as a child, your accumulated upset can build into rage.
 Rage is a venting of stored anger.

-Impulsive emotional reactions such as rage often point to suppressed emotions needs from childhood.
-Rage provides an indication that a need was not met in the past.
-Rage opens up an immediate opportunity to process and work through deeply held trauma and undigested emotional issues from the past.
+Impulsive emotional reactions such as rage most often point to suppressed emotional needs from childhood.
+Rage provides an indication that a need was not met in the past, and it is not being made yet.
+Rage opens up an immediate window to process and work through deeply held trauma and undigested emotional issues from the past.

 What enrages you so deeply, you are almost embarrassed to admit it?
 Write about an irrational rage that you are afraid to share with others, and we will gently explore this together in your session.